StronkSimon/Graphics-Practical-2/README.md

 [ \] \...

 ### Added Features:
+The features below can be turned off by setting the bools in MyApplication.cs to false
 #### Vignetting and Chromatic Aberration
 Description: This feature adds a vignette effect, making the corners of the screen darker, and a chromatic aberration effect, which separates the color channels near the corners.